How to react to rejections from B2B prospects?

 The recovery plan for a turnaround in the situation

 Didn't close a sale?
 Don't panic, it's not over yet.
-This is when you need to think about the foolproof technique of follow-up .
+This is when you need to think about the foolproof technique of follow-up.
 This technique is one of the strategic sales actions that shouldn't be overlooked.
 However, you need to know how to use it intelligently.

 First of all, follow-up is an art, one that some salespeople haven't mastered.
-There are even salespeople who don't even try to follow up with a prospect after an initial refusal .
+There are even salespeople who don't even try to follow up with a prospect after an initial refusal.
 This is very unpleasant for the company.
 Sales often involve encountering failure and rejection.
-If products sold themselves, we would n't need salespeople .
+If products sold themselves, we would n't need salespeople.
 That's why the real sale begins when the prospect says no!

-But if you give up after the first refusal, you 're missing out on sales opportunities .
+But if you give up after the first refusal, you 're missing out on opportunities sales.
 The prospect might not be convinced yet.
 They might be testing you.
 Or they might be trying to gauge your limits, seeing how far you're willing to go.
-The possibilities are numerous .
+The possibilities are numerous.
 So now, let's see how to make a proper follow-up…

 1 – When it is a conditional NO

 After the initial rejection of a prospect, there's no guarantee they can't be won back.
-What you need to do is take a step back and think about a plan of attack .
-If necessary, you should revise your sales pitch and change your approach .
-You need to dig a little deeper; the prospect may have multiple needs .
-They're also facing several challenges , and you need to leverage at least one of them to trigger a purchase .
-You can send a follow-up email , getting straight to the point.
+What you need to do is take a step back and think about a plan of attack.
+If necessary, you should revise your pitch sales and change your approach.
+You need to dig a little deeper; the prospect may have multiple needs.
+They're also facing several challenges, and you need to leverage at least one of them to trigger a purchase.
+You can send a follow-up email ,getting straight to the point.

 2 – When it is a categorical NO